firehol/firehol/doc/firehol/firehol-iptrap.5.md

 (added or removed from the ipset). `type` can be `src`, `dst`, `src,dst`, `dst,src`.
 If type is a pair, then the ipset must be an ipset of pairs too.

-`timeout` is required by `iptrap` and gives the duration in seconds of the lifetime of each IP address that is added to `ipset`.
+`seconds` is required by `iptrap` and gives the duration in seconds of the lifetime of each IP address that is added to `ipset`.
 Every matching packet will refresh this duration for the IP address in the ipset.
 The Linux kernel will automatically remove the IP from the ipset when this